hermannloose/hermannloose.github.com/cv.md

 ---
 # Hermann Loose #

 CS student at Dresden University of Technology.
-[Currently interning at Google.](#google_uk_software_engineer_intern)
+[Previously an intern at Google.](#google_uk_software_engineer_intern)

 ## Education ##